[Guest Post: Marcy Alstott is a managing director with On Tap Consulting and an operations and supply chain consultant with…

 - What do you predict as far as growth in products and orders over the next quarter and next year?

-The amount of different products you offer as well as the amount of orders that you ship each month constitute a important factor in establishing which order fulfillment option will work best for your company.
+The amount of different products you offer as well as order volume constitute an important factor in establishing which order fulfillment solution will work best for your company.

 If you are on the low volume end of the scale, it might make more sense to fulfill orders yourself as opposed to outsourcing the process.
 Selling a limited number of products and shipping only a few orders each month is a good indication that you fall into this category.
 Self fulfilling can be more cost-effective since your fixed costs are lower – (for example, you don’t need a warehouse or complicated inventory management system to track order flow).